biodati/studio_help/docs/sections/overview/facets.md

 ![[overview_1.png]]

-   Clicking "GO" at the top officially load your narrowed down search results.
+   Clicking "GO" at the top will officially load your narrowed down search results.
+The results will be displayed on the right side of the page.